 The Matinee Idle is a print newsletter published in weekly installments every October.
 Spurred on by my love of mid 20th century horror films and distaste for streaming, I collate broadcast television listings into a handy guide that features capsule reviews and artwork informed by the aesthetics of drive-in newspaper ads, punk fanzines, and the kind of newsletter an elderly relative might receive if they indulged in model railroads or stamp collecting.
 The publication is then reproduced on a photocopier and delivered to a devoted list of subscribers via postal mail.
 The month culminates with an in person event in which I distribute the final issue of the year and talk movies while sitting in a cardboard newspaper stand.
-Subscriptions open every September and can be acquired through the shop link above.
+Subscriptions open every September and can be acquired through the instructions above.
 Some samples of past issues and movie ads can be seen in the gallery below.

 Horror expert Scabigail Van Bruisen identifies readers’ half remembered childhood terrors while occasionally providing horoscopes and cocktail recipes.
 To submit your own “Dear Scabby” letter, send a brief description of the film you are trying to identify to dearscabbymi@gmail.com.
 Should the expert fail to fulfill your query, you may be the recipient of an “I Stumped Scabby” pinback button.